zmoazeni/zmoazeni.github.io/_posts/2013-04-27-why-csscss-doesnt-remove-duplication-for-you.md

 flow enough to jump back to coffeescript to fix my bugs.

 However the point of csscss is not to optimize code, it is to help inform you about areas improvement.
-If csscss did this for you I expect the gulf between original source and browser CSS to be rather large.
+If csscss did this for you, I expect the gulf between original source and browser CSS to be rather large.

 ## Improving the CSS landscape ##